 Prior to being elected to the California State Assembly in 2012, Assemblymember Bloom served on the Santa Monica City Council for 13 years where he served as Mayor three times and Mayor Pro Tempore twice.
 He also served as Chair of the Santa Monica Bay Restoration Commission, Chair of the Westside Cities Council, and as a special California State Senate appointment to the California Coastal Commission.

-Born in Philadelphia, Bloom grew up in Altadena and West Los Angeles.
+Born in Philadelphia, Assemblymember Bloom grew up in Altadena and West Los Angeles.
 He attended Fairfax High School, the University of California (Los Angeles and Berkeley) and Loyola School of

-Law.
-He holds a B.A. in Communication and Public Policy as well as a Juris Doctor degree.
-After law school, he opened the Law Offices of Richard Bloom and, for nearly 30 years, practiced family law.
-In 2008, Bloom became a non-profit Executive Director, first assisting low-income clients at Levitt & Quinn Family Law Center and then, the homeless at PATH Partners, both in Los Angeles.
-Bloom has served as a volunteer Judge Pro Tem and mediator for the Los Angeles Superior Courts and on the Executive Committee of the Los Angeles County Bar Association Family Law Section.
+Law and holds a B.A. in Communication and Public Policy as well as a Juris Doctor degree.
+After law school, he practiced family law for nearly 30 years and worked as the executive director for a non-profit that assisted low-income and homeless clients.
+He also served as a volunteer Judge Pro Tem and mediator for the Los Angeles Superior Courts and on the Executive Committee of the Los Angeles County Bar Association Family Law Section.

 Assemblymember Bloom lives in Santa Monica with his wife of 33 years, Robbie Black, a healthcare professional and administrator at Cedars-Sinai Health Center in Los Angeles.
 The Bloom family includes two adult children, Zac and Emmett, three chickens and one dog.